clong/DetectionLab/Azure/README.md

 1. **(5 Minutes)** - Configure the `inventory.yml` file
    1. Navigate to `Azure/Ansible` and open `inventory.yml` for editing.
    2. Take the `public_ip` values from `terraform output` and replace the `x.x.x.x` values with the public IP of each host
+   NOTE: I've added a script at `DetectionLab/Azure/build_ansible_inventory.sh` to help automate this.

 Now that Ansible is configured for provisioning, there are two ways to go about this: